Deutsch | Español | Français | Italiano | Português | Tiếng Việt | Turkish | Pусский | عربى | 中文

 Sherwood S, Webb JM, Annan JD, et al. An assessment of Earth’s climate sensitivity using multiple lines of evidence.
 Reviews of Geophysics 2020.
 Full-text: https://climateextremes.org.au/wp-content/uploads/2020/07/WCRP_ECS_Final_manuscript_2019RG000678R_FINAL_200720.pdf (166 pages)

-By doubling atmospheric carbon dioxide (CO2) from preindustrial levels, planet Earth will eventually warm between 2.6°C and 3.9°C. This new estimate by 25 scientists is based on relies on three strands of evidence:
+By doubling atmospheric carbon dioxide (CO2) from preindustrial levels, planet Earth will eventually warm up to between 2.6°C and 3.9°C. This new estimate by 25 scientists is based on three strands of evidence:

 - Trends indicated by contemporary warming